-- Answer questions about the words and phrases used in a text. - Identify, describe and compare writers' themes across a range of texts. - Read age appropriate books aloud with intonation, confidence and fluency. - Give/explain the meaning of new words. - · Check that the text makes sense to them. - Use evidence to both support and challenge conclusions drawn within and from a text.
+- Answer questions about the words and phrases used in a text. - Identify, describe and compare writers' themes across a range of texts. - Read age appropriate books aloud with intonation, confidence and fluency. - Give/explain the meaning of new words. - Increase their familiarity with fiction genres including books form other cultures. - Use an understanding of morphology and etymology to aid them in reading unfamiliar words. - · Check that the text makes sense to them. - Answer questions drawing on information from several places in the text. - Use evidence to both support and challenge conclusions drawn within and from a text.